Library services in Tipperary and now include a mobile library services for rural towns and villages.

-625,000 books are borrowed from Tipperary Libraries each year.
-Lending patterns indicate that in South Tipperary non-fiction is more popular than fiction, which is more popular in North Tipperary.
-County librarian Dan Kinane explains that the library plays an important part in community affairs and through education, with over 126 libraries in national schools and 6 in secondary schools.
+625,000 books are borrowed from Tipperary libraries each year.
+Lending patterns indicate that in south Tipperary non-fiction is more popular than fiction, which is more popular in north Tipperary.
+County librarian Dan Kinane explains that the library plays an important part in community affairs.
+In the education sector there are over 126 libraries in national schools and 6 in secondary schools.

 Jack Murphy, Chairman of the Libraries Committee, talks about value for money offered by library services.